 If your soil feels too chunky, mix in fine sand to make it smoother.
 This reduces clumping and creates an even base for seed germination.

-Raised beds simplify this process by giving you control over the soil quality.
-Inspect your garden at the start of each planting season to find new debris that may have appeared.
+Raised beds simplify this process by giving you control over the quality of the soil.
+Inspect your garden at the start of each planting season to look for any new debris that may have appeared.
 Avoid leaving undecomposed organic matter in the ground, as this can lead to side-rooting issues in your crop.

-By prepping properly, you’ll set up healthier seedlings with long roots!
+By prepping properly, you’ll grow healthier seedlings with longer roots!

 Amending with compost or organic matter

 Mix compost or well-rotted leaves into your soil before planting.
 This boosts fertility and helps with moisture retention.
-Organic matter also improves the texture, making it easier for carrot roots to grow straight and deep.
+Organic matter also improves the texture, making it easier for carrot roots to grow straight and reach greater depths.

 Avoid fresh manure or undecomposed materials, as they can cause branching in carrots.
-Add sandy topsoil if you have heavy clay soil, up to 6 inches thick.
+Add a layer of sandy topsoil, up to 6 inches thick, if you have heavy clay soil.
 Work all amendments into the top 8–10 inches of soil thoroughly.

 Always use fully decomposed compost to prevent pests from harming your crop.